 Let me give you an example to help clarify what I mean.
 The action urge that goes with depression is to do nothing; to pull up the covers and stay in bed.
 If you follow this urge and stay in bed, you will become even more depressed.
 Opposite Action means that you do the opposite of the urge.
 In other words, you get out of bed.
 However, you can't just get out of bed and then go lie on your coach.
-When you do opposite action, you have to really do 100% opposite action.
+What you have to really do is100% opposite action.
 So, what is the urge when you are afraid?
 The action urge that goes with fear is to avoid whatever it is that is scaring you.
 Have you ever avoided something because you were scared?
 Most people have.
 What happens?
 Initially feel relief.
 But, in you increase your fear of the thing you have avoided.
-So, the opposite of avoidance is first checking to see if there is actual & immediate life threatening danger associated with what you are afraid to do.
+So, the opposite of avoidance is first checking to see if there is associated with what you are afraid to do.
 If not, if the action is safe, then opposite action means that you approach rather than avoid what you are scared of.
 This is not usually an easy skill to master and it often takes a lot of coaching.
-Your group leader will walk you through it and the other group members will support you and help you come up with ideas and stay motivated to take these important steps.
+Your individual therapist or your group leader will walk you through it and the other group members will support you and help you come up with ideas and stay motivated to take these important steps.
 Once you master this skill, you too might find that it becomes one of your favorites.

 4. Interpersonal Effectiveness Skills

-These skills teach effective strategies for obtaining, changing, and maintaining relationships, maintaining self respect and coping with interpersonal situations.
+These skills teach effective strategies for obtaining, changing, and maintaining relationships, maintaining coping with interpersonal situations.